spectrum-health-systems/Outpost31/README.md

 * **[development](https://github.com/spectrum-health-systems/Outpost31/tree/development)**
   The majority of Outpost31 development is done in this branch, so if you want the latest-and-greatest, this is where to go.

-  And if you are curious as to what features/bugs/etc. are being worked on, [here you go](https://github.com/orgs/spectrum-health-systems/projects/41/views/1)
+  If you are curious as to what features/bugs/etc. are being worked on, [here you go](https://github.com/orgs/spectrum-health-systems/projects/41/views/1)

 * **Outpost31 archive snapshots**
   When development starts on a new monthly version, the previous version is archived to a separate branch (e.g., `24.9.0-development+final`).